DHTMLX/docs-suite/docs/layout/features.md

 ## How to customize Layout and its cells

-In this section you can learn how to configure the style of Layout and its cells
+In this section you can learn how to configure the style of Layout and its cells.

 | Topic                                                                | Description                                                                                                           |
 | -------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |